Why Social Engineering Bypasses Your Technical Defenses

 Choosing the Right Training Platform

 Leading security awareness platforms each have distinct strengths.
-KnowBe4 offers extensive content libraries and industry-specific modules with strong phishing simulation capabilities and detailed analytics.
+KnowBe4 offers extensive content libraries and industry-specific modules with strong phishing simulation capabilities.
 Proofpoint Security Awareness provides enterprise-grade training integrated with threat intelligence from real-world attack data.
 SANS Security Awareness delivers certification programs for designated security champions within organizations.
-Cofense specializes in phishing-focused education using simulations drawn directly from current threat intelligence.

 Building a Security-First Organizational Culture